What’s in store for this Digest?

 This is where the bulk of development occurs for the Golem project.

-In the latest Github Update, we provided some information on the repo, but we still need to explain the separate projects that lie within it before diving into specific issues being worked on.
-Keeping in mind that the term "projects" on GitHub are a way of organizing important milestones and sprints.
+In the latest Github Update, we provided some info on the repo, but we still need to explain the separate projects that lie within it before diving into specific issues being worked on.

 The most prominent item in this repository is the PoC Demo for which the team showed a demo video of during the Ready Layer One event.
 Moving forward and looking at future milestones the team is working to achieve, we have the overall LWG Minimal Viable Product (MVP), dubbed The Next Milestone.